-- considered the written submissions received in response to the public consultation on the Initial Assessment report; - undertaken an evaluation of public health risks and identified sectors of the seafood industry that pose a potential high risk to safety; - considered current strategies to manage those risks and determined, what if any, residual risks need to be managed; - considered options for the management of these residual risks that aim to ensure the safety of seafood; - conducted an impact analysis of the options to identify the option that meets the minimum effective regulation requirements, but effectively addresses any public health and safety risks associated with seafood; - recommended a preferred option; - considered the implementation of the preferred option; and - drafted a proposed standard consistent with the preferred option.
+- considered the written submissions received in response to the public consultation on the Initial Assessment report and the Draft Assessment Report; - undertaken an evaluation of public health risks and identified sectors of the seafood industry that pose a potential high risk to safety; - considered current strategies to manage those risks and determined, what if any, residual risks need to be managed; - considered options for the management of these residual risks that aim to ensure the safety of seafood; - conducted an impact analysis of the options to identify the option that meets the minimum effective regulation requirements, but effectively addresses any public health and safety risks associated with seafood; - recommended a preferred option; - considered the implementation of the preferred option; and - drafted a proposed standard consistent with the preferred option.

-This Report forms the second part of public consultation in the process of developing a Primary Production and Processing Standard for seafood.
+This Report forms the third stage in the process of developing a Primary Production and Processing Standard for seafood.
 It takes into account the matters raised above and other deliberations of the Seafood SDC.
-Industry, government, agencies, consumers and other interested parties are invited to comment on these or any other matters relating to the development of a Primary Production and Processing standard for seafood.